 Pre-requisite and Co-requisite

 The Catalog lists in each course description the course or courses that are required as prerequisites or co-requisites for the described course.
 It shall be the responsibility of the student to have successfully completed prerequisite courses and to be enrolled in co-requisite courses when enrolling for any course.
-(Exceptions to this rule may be made only with the approval of the instructor, or the Dean of the School in which the course is to be taken.
+(Exceptions to this rule may be made only with the signature of the instructor and the Dean of the School in which the course is to be taken as well as the Provost.)
 Failure to comply, without approved exceptions, with pre- and co-requisite requirements reflected in the edition of the Catalog to which the student is subject may result in the assignment of a grade of “W” for the course.
 Note that courses designated as 101L in English and Mathematics courses specify the exact course sections in which the student should be co-enrolled.

 Academic Credit Load and Definition of Credit Unit

 The basic unit of college credit at Bluefield State College is the semester hour.
 Generally, a semester hour is equivalent to one hour per week for a semester in a lecture section.
 The standard academic load is 15-18 hours.
 To be considered a full-time student, one must be enrolled for at least 12 semester hours.
 The maximum standard load is 15 hours per semester.
 During the summer term, the maximum permissible load is 7 semester hours for a five-week term and 14 semester hours for a ten-week term.
 Students who have a 3.0 or better average overall may request permission from the Provost and Vice President for Academic Affairs to carry additional hours.
 Although student loads may exceed 18 credit hours in regular semesters when justified and approved, students are advised to refrain from registering for credit loads in excess of 21 hours.
 Additional fees are applicable for any credits over 15 semester hours.

 ||Completed a minimum of 30, but fewer than 60 semester hours credit